Want to know how to export and import WooCommerce products? You've come to the right place.

 The biggest advantages of this add-on over the default export tool are:

 But, to be honest, this tool is still far too limited.
 As you can see from the screenshot above, it has even less filter capability than the default tool.
 It doesn't allow you to truly control the output format of variable products.
-You can't automatically schedule your product exports, which means every export, even those needed daily or weekly, remain manual tasks.
+You can't automatically schedule your product exports, which means every export, even those needed daily or weekly, remains a manual task.
 And it still forces you to use the CSV file format, which is unfortunate because many external systems require XML data feeds.

 Finally, at the cost of $49 per year, this tool can only import and export product data.
 If you want to export WooCommerce customer and order data, that will cost you an additional $79 per year for another add-on.
 And if you ever need broader export capabilities, you'll have to step outside WooCommerce add-ons, meaning that you'll need to learn multiple tools to manage your import/export tasks.